The Last Golden Eagle of England

 Golden Eagles in Cumbrian Folklore

-Golden Eagles have magnificent eye sight!
+Golden eagles have magnificent eye sight!

 Here I’m painting the final reflections of the bright and deeply amber coloured eyes.